 For example, imagine one of your family members owns a timeshare at a resort in Cancun, Mexico.
 You’ll have to pay for your flights to get there, but your trip will be mostly “free” outside of what you pay for food and fun.

-In April of next year, for example, round-trip flights from Chicago (ORD) to Cancun, Mexico can be as low as 18,886 points per person through the Chase Ultimate Rewards portal.
+In April of next year, for example, round-trip flights from Chicago (ORD) to Cancun can be as low as 18,886 points per person through the Chase Ultimate Rewards portal.

 From New York City, which is further away, the fare is a little pricier – 23,014 points – but you could still easily cover it with your 60,000-point bonus.

-How to decide between cash back and points
+How to decide between cash back, points and miles

 Here are some questions to ask yourself as you decide which card to get: